 - A timeline of milestones was laid out for specific performance measures towards building a project, beginning with a notice of preparation for a identified project by July 1, 2014 and completion of the project build by July 1, 2026

 In late 2013, MCWRA formed the Regional Advisory Committee (RAC) to first determine if the permit should be defended, and next, to identify potential project(s) that could be built under the permit, with the goal of recommending a specific project or suite of projects to the MCWRA Board of Directors.
 The RAC adopted a purpose statement that determined the permit was worth defending and any projects identified should be under the current (as modified) construct of the permit (meaning no modifications other than for water storage).
 Through a series of meetings, a final project outline was agreed upon in April 2014.
 Elements of this proposed project were made public at meetings in May 2014.

 MCFB supported only those projects that fit under the provisions of the modified permit.
 Several projects were considered that do not fall into this category and should be considered as possible future projects under other water permits held by MCWRA, such as the reservoir permits.

-MCWRA has requested a four year extension on specific deadlines outlined in the settlment of this water right; with the Inter-lake Tunnel Project taking a higher priority during 2015 and 2016, there were no resources available to develop the project description fully nor fund the studies for the environmental impact report.
-MCWRA currently awaits a reply from SWRCB on the extension of these dates.
+MCWRA has requested a four year extension on specific deadlines outlined in the settlment of this water right; with the Inter-lake Tunnel Project taking a higher priority during 2015 - 2017, there were no resources available to develop the project description fully nor fund the studies for the environmental impact report.

 Water diverted under Permit #11043 is for use within the Salinas Valley watershed and should not be exported out of the region for other purposes.